Manuela George-Izunwa: Girl's Education

-Prevention of abuse
+Violence Against Women

 In December 2009, Izunwa urged Rivers State Police Commissioner, Mr Suleman Abba, to initiate a zero tolerance policy for violence against women and to stop the practice of granting bail to rape suspects.
-That month she organized a seminar to discuss the problem, attended by many influential women in the state, as part of the International Day for the Elimination of Violence against Women.
+That month she organized a seminar to discuss the problem, as part of the International Day for the Elimination of Violence against Women that was attended by many influential women in the state.

 In 2010, Izunwa's Ministry organized a 16-day activism program to end violence against women and organized awareness campaigns in market places and local government areas in collaboration with Doctors Without Borders.
 The ministry holds weekly counseling sessions for victims of abuse.

-Health
+Women's Health

 In March 2010, Izunwa expressed worry over the increasing rate of maternal mortality, which she ascribed to ignorance, poverty and diseases, and called on health care practitioners to assist in ensuring that women knew where and when to get help.
 In April 2010, she used a television spot to inform women that there was a mammogram centre at Churchill Health centre, Port Harcourt, and advised women to conduct self breast examination as well as to go for breast cancer screening.

 Other Leadership Positions

-She is a member of the NBA, FIDA, ICMC, and a fellow of the Mentoring and Career Development Institute of Nigeria (MCDI).
+George-Izunwa is a member of the NBA, FIDA, ICMC, and a fellow of the Mentoring and Career Development Institute of Nigeria (MCDI).

 In Port Harcourt, she runs the prestigious SITRID International School and a faith based organisation, Deborah's Cradle, for women leaders and aspiring leaders.

 George-Izunwa founded the NGO Girls' Organisation for Leadership and Development (GOLD) in 2014.

 She currently serves as a board member of the National Agency for the Control of AIDS (NACA).

 Writing

-George-Izunwa has written several books, including Stretch (Vol 1&2), Overcoming Self-doubt and Don't Die in Your Nest.
+George-Izunwa has written several books, including Stretch (Vol 1 & 2), Overcoming Self-doubt and Don't Die in Your Nest.

-Personal Life
+Personal life

-George-Izunwa is the convener of Stretch Summit for women in ministry.
-Together with her husband, Pastor George Izunwa, she pastors at Gateway International Church.
+Manuela George-Izunwa is the convener of Stretch Summit for women in ministry.
+Together with her husband, Pastor George Izunwa, she is a pastor at Gateway International Church.

 She has three children: Michelle, Mirabel and Mickel.